Antelman82/the-marvel-app/README.md

 ## Silver Level:
     - User selected difficulty/number of cards
     - User able to click on card and see information about the comic/character
+    - athsetically appealing secondary pages
+    - setup Crypto-js to create MD5 hash for API calls.

 ## Gold Level:
+    - pre-populated list of characters/teams to populate card tiles
+    - an info link icon on the face of each card that will trigger the aside info page to update the character/comic info.
+    - a seperate aside for keeping score, timer, records, etc
+    - css formatting so the aside only pops out when clicking on timer pull-tap for the score aside
+    - css formatting so the aside pops out when the user clicks on the info button on the front of the card tile.
+    - Main page won't resent when navigating to the different routings.

 ---

 ### Fonts and formatting

 ---